Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Abstract

-\begin{quote} { \n{\bf Abstract:} We impose various oracle mechanisms on nondeterministic pushdown automata, which naturally induce nondeterministic reducibilities among formal languages in a theory of context-free languages.
-In particular, we examine a notion of nondeterministic many-one CFL reducibility and conduct a ground work to formulate a coherent framework for further expositions.
+\n To expand a fundamental theory of context-free languages, we equip nondeterministic one-way pushdown automata with additional oracle mechanisms, which naturally induce various nondeterministic reducibilities among formal languages.
+As a natural restriction of NP-reducibility, we introduce a notion of many-one CFL reducibility and conduct a ground work to formulate a coherent framework for further expositions.
 Two more powerful reducibilities---bounded truth-table and Turing CFL-reducibilities---are also discussed in comparison.
-The Turing CFL-reducibility, in particular, makes it possible to induce a useful hierarchy built over the family CFL of context-free languages.
-Basic structural properties are proven for each level of this CFL hierarchy.
+The Turing CFL-reducibility, in particular, helps us introduce an exquisite hierarchy, called the CFL hierarchy, built over the family CFL of context-free languages.
+For each level of this new hierarchy, its basic structural properties are proven and three alternative characterizations are presented.
+The second level is not included in $\nc{2}$ unless NP equals $\nc{2}$.
 The first and second levels of the hierarchy are proven to be different.
-The rest of the hierarchy (more strongly, the Boolean hierarchy built over each level of the CFL hierarchy) is also infinite unless the polynomial hierarchy over NP collapses.
-This follows from a characterization of the Boolean hierarchy over the $k$th level of the polynomial hierarchy in terms of the Boolean hierarchy over the $k+1$st level of the CFL hierarchy.
-Similarly, the complexity class $\thetap{k}$ is related to the $k$th level of the CFL hierarchy.
-We argue that the CFL hierarchy coincides with a hierarchy over CFL built by application of many-one CFL-reductions.
+The rest of the hierarchy (more strongly, the Boolean hierarchy built over each level of the CFL hierarchy) is also infinite unless the polynomial (time) hierarchy over NP collapses.
+This follows from a characterization of the Boolean hierarchy over the $k$th level of the polynomial hierarchy in terms of the Boolean hierarchy over the $k+1$st level of the CFL hierarchy using logarithmic-space many-one reductions.
+Similarly, the $O(\log{n})$ query bounded complexity class $\thetap{k}$ is related to the closure of the $k$th level of the CFL hierarchy under logarithmic truth-table reductions.
+We also argue that the CFL hierarchy coincides with a hierarchy over CFL built by application of many-one CFL-reductions.
 We show that BPCFL---a bounded-error probabilistic version of CFL---is not included in CFL even in the presence of advice.
-Moreover, we exhibit a relativized world where BPCFL is not located within the second level of the CFL hierarchy.
+Employing a known circuit lower bound and a switching lemma, we exhibit a relativized world where BPCFL is not located within the second level of the CFL hierarchy.

 \s